wkumari/draft-wkumari-capport-icmp-unreach/README.md

    The IANA is also requested to form and administer the corresponding class sub-type (C-Type) space per section 2.6.

-5. Security Considerations
+6. Security Considerations

-   This method simply annotates existing ICMP Destination Unreachable messages to inform users why their connection was blocked.
-This technique can be used to inform captive portal detection probe software that there is a captive portal present (and potentially to connect to the URL handed out using draft-wkumari-dhc-capport.
-We anticipate that there will be a new solution devised (such as a well known URL / URI on captive portals) to allow the user / captive portal probe to do something more useful with this information.
+   The newly defined ICMP extension mearly annotates existing ICMP Destination Unreachable messages to inform users why their connection was blocked.
+This technique can be used to inform captive portal detection probe software that a captive portal, specifically, is the reason traffic is blocked.
+Together with RFC 7710 providing configuration in the form of Captive Portal URL, Capport ICMP provides an improvement over the current man-in-the-middle approach to notification and enforcement of captive portals.

-6. Acknowledgements

-   The authors wish to thank the authors of RFC4950 (especially Ron Bonica ) - I stole much of his text when writing the extension definition.
+   The newly defined ICMP Type for Capport is a non-terminal message from the network that poses no additional threat over existing ICMP connection terminating messages.
+While Capport ICMP may present a new kind of annoyance for the user, this can be mitigated by intelligent capport detection software.
+Moreover, the other option the NAS has is to terminate connections and enforce the captive portal, which is arguably more annoying.